East Linton railway station: New station

 When Abellio ScotRail took over the franchise in April 2015, they committed to reopening both stations as part of the local Berwick service by December 2016.
-Although Scottish Government and local authority funding was secured, a decision was taken between Transport Scotland and East Lothian Council to integrate the construction of East Linton Railway Station within a larger programme of works in the next rail investment period of 2019 to 2024.
+Although Scottish Government and local authority funding was secured, a decision was taken between Transport Scotland and East Lothian Council to integrate the construction of East Linton railway station within a larger programme of works in the next rail investment period of 2019 to 2024.

-Contractors started survey work in early 2020 at the proposed site of the station, which is further west of the old station site.
+Contractors started survey work in early 2020 at the proposed site of the station, which is to the west of the old station site.

-Plans for the railway station were published in October 2020 with plans submitted in early 2021.
-East Lothian Council's planning committee approved the proposals which will see a station open in the village of East Linton for the first time in more than half a century.
+Plans for the railway station were published in October 2020 and submitted in early 2021.
+East Lothian Council's planning committee approved the proposals, which cleared the way for a station open in the village for the first time in more than half a century.
+Preparatory work started in November 2021 with main construction work starting in February 2022 and finishing in November 2023.
+The first timetabled train services, operated by ScotRail and TransPennine Express, began on 13 December 2023.

-The plans for East Linton will see the construction of a two-platform station on the East Coast mainline, with 128 car parking spaces.
-The station itself will be fully accessible with lifts and a footbridge connecting both platforms.
-The Full Plans have been released by Network Rail.

-Preparatory work started in November 2021 with main construction work starting in February 2022 and a scheduled completion date of March 2024.
+The station has two 158 m platforms, connected by lifts and a footbridge, and a car park with 114 spaces.

+Services

+On Monday to Fridays, ScotRail provides five trains per day to Edinburgh and six per day to Dunbar.
+TransPennine Express also provide five trains per day to Newcastle (one of which extends to Liverpool Lime Street), with a sixth train which operates as far as Berwick-upon-Tweed, and five trains per day to Edinburgh.

+On Saturdays, there are four ScotRail and seven TransPennine Express services to Edinburgh.
+In the other direction, there are five ScotRail services to Dunbar, five TransPennine Express services to Newcastle, and two TransPennine Express services to Berwick-upon-Tweed.

+On Sundays, there are four TransPennine Express services to Edinburgh, four to Newcastle, and one to Berwick-upon-Tweed.
+ScotRail services do not call at East Linton on Sundays.

+The frequency on services is uneven, meaning that there are gaps of between fifteen minutes and five hours between trains depending on the time of day.